‘If you want to understand today you have to search yesterday’ Pearl Buck

 So far, I have written two historical novels, both of which are based on true stories and are set in the wonderful Devon landscape.
+Please contact me using the box on the home page if you would like to buy a copies.
+I have also written some short stories that are available to read or purchase.

 The first, Barefoot on the Cobbles: a Devon tragedy, takes place in the first decades of the twentieth century.
 It was published by Blue Poppy Publishing in 2018.